Motion-Informatics/Student-Backend-Task-PDT/README.md

 pytest tests/
 ```

-Make sure you are in the project root directory when running

 ## ⭐ Bonus Tasks

 If you want to challenge yourself further, here are three optional bonus tasks: